fabrice-etanchaud/dbt-dremio/README.md

     +schema: no_schema

 **Please note that because dremio has no `CREATE SCHEMA` command yet, all schemas must be created before in the UI or via the API.**
+It may change when I replace ODBC with API calls.

 # Rendering of a relation